lauren-lassiter/SPA_410_Fall25/pages/syllabus.md

 layout: page
 permalink: /syllabus.html
 ---
 # Syllabus

-## **SPA 410 / MLL 410 (Section P): Digital Literacy through Cultural and Literary Topics: Digital Approaches to Life Writing**
+## Digital Literacy through Cultural and Literary Topics: Digital Approaches to Life Writing**

 **Instructors: Susanna Allés-Torrent, Euge Stumm**

 Prerequisite: [WRS 106](https://bulletin.miami.edu/search/?P=WRS%20106) or [ENG 106](https://bulletin.miami.edu/search/?P=ENG%20106) or [WRS 107](https://bulletin.miami.edu/search/?P=WRS%20107) or ENG 107\.
 Prerequisite: [SPA 301](https://bulletin.miami.edu/search/?P=SPA%20301) or [SPA 302](https://bulletin.miami.edu/search/?P=SPA%20302) or [SPA 303](https://bulletin.miami.edu/search/?P=SPA%20303) or [SPA 307](https://bulletin.miami.edu/search/?P=SPA%20307).
-When: Tu/Th 11:00-12:15pm
+When: Tu/Th 11:00-12:15pm (Section P)
 Where: Merrick 205
 Office Hours: Tu. and Th.
 12:30PM-1:30PM & By Appointment (Merrick 210.23)

 ## **1\.
 Description**

 In this hands-on course, we will explore how individuals narrate their own lives, and the lives of others, and how digital methods are transforming the ways we study these narratives.
 Focusing on *life writing* as a genre—including autobiography, biography, letters, memoirs, diaries, and testimonies—we will trace its evolution over time and examine it through the lens of digital humanities.
 By treating texts as data, students will learn computational methods for collecting, annotating, analyzing, and interpreting life-writing materials, while also engaging critically with broader cultural, historical, and ethical issues.
 We will ask: How do digital approaches change our understanding of life writing?
 What biases exist in the digitization of marginalized voices?
 How can we use digital methods ethically and responsibly in studying personal texts?

 We will examine autobiographical and biographical writings that challenge dominant and non canonical narratives.
-We will read works by medieval and early modern figures such as Leonor López de Córdoba, Álvaro de Luna, Afro-Iberian, queer, or Indigenous voices, such as Catalina de Erauso, Felipe Guamán Poma, and Juan Francisco Manzano, and contemporary authors, such as Gloria Anzaldúa.At the same time, students will experiment with a range of digital tools and methods that extend and enrich our readings.
+We will read works by medieval and early modern figures such as Leonor López de Córdoba, Álvaro de Luna, Afro-Iberian, queer, or Indigenous voices, such as Catalina de Erauso, Felipe Guamán Poma, and Juan Francisco Manzano, and contemporary authors, such as Gloria Anzaldúa.
+At the same time, students will experiment with a range of digital tools and methods that extend and enrich our readings.
 Topics covered include: Text encoding and annotation, Text mining and topic modeling, Digital mapping, Named entity recognition, Digital storytelling, and Digital publishing.
 The course also considers critical debates in life writing and digital humanities, such as self-representation in data-driven analysis, the ethics of digital archival work, and the challenges of computationally interpreting personal narratives.

 The course is taught in English, but working documents will be in Spanish, so previous knowledge of Spanish is strongly recommended.
 Finally, this course is ideal for students interested in literature, history, gender studies, digital humanities, and cultural studies.
 No prior technical experience is required, just curiosity and a willingness to explore new ways of engaging with texts and digital data.